 - 1 cup chopped tomatoes

 - ½ cup plain yogurt (whisked)

 - Wash 2 pounds of skinless bone-in chicken pieces.
 Drain well and set aside.

 - Add 4 cloves, 2 whole green cardamoms, 6 whole black peppercorns, and a 1-inch piece of cinnamon stick to a mortar and pestle and lightly crush them.

-- Heat 5 tbsp oil in a large skillet over medium-high heat.
+- Heat 5 tablespoon oil in a large skillet over medium-high heat.

 - Once the oil is hot, add the crushed spices and 2 bay leaves and saute for 3-4 seconds.

-- Add 3 tsp ginger garlic paste and 2 tsp chopped green chili peppers and saute for 20 seconds.
+- Add 3 teaspoon ginger garlic paste and 2 teaspoon chopped green chili peppers and saute for 20 seconds.

 - Add 1 and ½ cups of sliced onions and cook on medium heat until they turn dark brown in colour (12-15 minutes).
 Keep stirring while frying.

 - Add the chicken pieces and cook on high heat for 3-4 minutes.